 Light plain scones, made with kefir and wholemeal emmer flour.
 Perfect for loading with jam and cream.
 Sit down to a very British institution, afternoon tea and enjoy these emmer scones.
-If you don’t like the idea of these, scroll down the post and you’ll find a whole heap of additional scone recipes.
+If you’re looking for something a little different, scroll down the post and you’ll find a whole heap of additional scone recipes.

 Afternoon Tea Week